VolhaValasevich/at-framework/README.md

 ```
 npm run report
 ```
 This command will generate an html report based on report.json in "reports" directory.
-If there are several report jsons, they will be collected into one file fefore generating a report.
+If there are several report jsons, they will be collected into one file before generating a report.